Updated: January 2020

 Why go to IMM?

-A fortnight or so before IMM, you’ll get access to the exhibitor list (there were 152 travel brands exhibiting in Sydney this year and 170 media professionals).
+In my experience, a fortnight or so before IMM, you’ll get access to the exhibitor list (there were 152 travel brands exhibiting in Sydney in 2018 and 170 media professionals).

 I asked for a range of domestic and international destinations, experiences and hotels.